 How it works#

-1. An operator configures OpenBao and defines which services users can enroll credentials for
+1. An operator configures the vault and defines which services users can enroll credentials for

 2. Users store their API keys via the web UI or the REST API

-3. When a user visits a Shiny app, Blockyard injects a scoped OpenBao token into the request so the app can read that user’s credentials
+3. When a user visits a Shiny app, Blockyard injects a scoped vault token into the request so the app can read that user’s credentials

 Server configuration#

-Add the [openbao] section to your config file.
+Add the [vault] section to your config file.
 This requires [oidc] to also be configured.

 address = "http://openbao:8200"